 In mid-1985, the Society of Actuaries (SOA) Committee on Theory of Dividends and Other Non-Guaranteed Elements in Life Insurance and Annuities submitted a report to the SOA Board of Governors entitled, "Recommendations Concerning the Determination of Non-Guaranteed Charges and/or Benefits for Individual Life Insurance Policies and Annuity Contracts."
-The American Academy of Actuaries (AAA) Subcommittee on Dividends and Other Non-Guaranteed Elements used the SOA report as a foundation in preparing an Exposure Draft of Recommendations Concerning the Redetermination (or Determination) of Non-Guaranteed Charges and/or Benefits for Life Insurance and Annuity Contracts.
-These Recommendations are new and do not revise or replace any existing Recommendations.
+The American Academy of Actuaries (AAA) Subcommittee on Dividends and Other Non-Guaranteed Elements used the SOA report as a foundation in preparing an exposure draft of Recommendations Concerning the Redetermination (or Determination) of Non-Guaranteed Charges and/or Benefits for Life Insurance and Annuity Contracts.
+(The title has been changed in this reformatted edition to ASOP No. 1: The Redetermination (or Determination) of Non-Guaranteed Charges and/or Benefits for Life Insurance and Annuity Contracts.)
+These Recommendations were new and did not revise or replace any existing Recommendations.